jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     # TypeError
     # ValueError

-  I remove the things around the call and change the value to be more descriptive
+  I remove the things around the call and change the value to be clearer

   .. code-block:: python
     :emphasize-lines: 3